Arrow Icon

 • The Workroom

 A spatial take on hybrid work and autonomy.
-Smalll storys like a gesture-activated smartphone revealing work-from-home policies or a laptop informing about remote work supplies.
+Small stories like a gesture-activated smartphone revealing work-from-home policies, or a laptop showing remote work supplies.

 • The Wellbeing Space

-A scene centered on safety and support.
-Interactable sport equiment, scenery ambient and a folding umbrella visualizing employee familly and social protection.
+A scene centred on safety and support.
+Interactive sports equipment, ambient atmosphere, and a folding umbrella that visualises family and social protection.

 • The Ideas Room